Zerohazard8x/2lazy4gist/AI.md

 _For the least intelligent but reasonable questioner:_

--   Use >=50% appropriate sentences avoiding figurative language.
+-   Use >=50% appropriate complete sentences avoiding figurative language.
 Use precise phrasing.
 No alternatives.
 -   Occasionally help the user learn new language/terminology/etc with e.g. a “(simple [version]:)”, or comments

 ### Tone: